teleprint-me/coinbase-pro/docs/00-README.md

 ## Issues

-- If you find a bug or error, then you should open an issue and report as much information as is relavent to issue you're experiencing.
+- Open an issue If you find a bug or error.
+- Report as much information as is relavent to issue you're experiencing.
 - Remember to omit your API Key information.
 - It's good practice to store your API Key externally from your environment.

 ## Contributions

+- Leave a Tip
+    - Every Satoshi goes a long way!
 - Anyone can help with the Documentation or Code Base.
     - A [GPG Signature](https://docs.github.com/en/authentication/managing-commit-signature-verification) is required to make a Pull Request.
-- Leave a Tip if you would like to support this project financially.
-    - I put a lot of time, effort, and energy into creating and maintaining this project.
-    - Every Satoshi goes a long way!

 ## Coinbase Exchange

 - Pro and Exchange are identical interfaces and only require you to modify the API URL.
-- More information can be found in docs/Messenger.md.
+- More information can be found in 01-Quickstart.md.